Darren Carrington

-Career
+Professional career

-Carrington was drafted by the Denver Broncos in the fifth round, with the 134th overall selection, of the 1989 NFL draft.
+Carrington was selected by the Denver Broncos in the fifth round, with the 134th overall selection, of the 1989 NFL draft.

-Carrington started in Super Bowl XXIX for the San Diego Chargers and was the Denver Broncos kick returner in Super Bowl XXIV, which he finished with a franchise-record 6 kickoff returns (now shared with Glyn Milburn and Reuben Droughns) for 146 yards, including a 39-yard return that set up the Broncos only touchdown of the game.
+Carrington started in Super Bowl XXIX for the San Diego Chargers and was the Broncos kick returner in Super Bowl XXIV, which he finished with a franchise-record 6 kickoff returns (now shared with Glyn Milburn and Reuben Droughns) for 146 yards, including a 39-yard return that set up the Broncos only touchdown of the game.
 His best season was in 1993, when he intercepted 7 passes and returned them for 104 yards.
 He was selected by the Jacksonville Jaguars in the 1995 NFL expansion draft.

 In his eight NFL seasons, Carrington intercepted 22 passes and returned them for 377 yards and a touchdown.
 He also returned 6 kickoffs for 176 yards.
 As of 2017's NFL off-season, he held the Broncos franchise record for most kick returns in a playoff game (6 in Super Bowl XXIV; with Glyn Milburn and Reuben Droughns), and average yards per return in a single post-season (24.63 in 1989).